shawn-dm/guixian.github.io/_pages/about.md

 # 💬 Serives

-- Serving as a PC or reviewer for conferences and journals: KDD, AAAI, MM, DASFAA, PAKDD, TKDD, KAIS, Neurocomputing, TJSC, and others.
+- Serving as a PC or reviewer for conferences and journals:  NeurlPS, KDD, AAAI, MM, DASFAA, PAKDD, TKDD, KAIS, Neurocomputing, TJSC, and others.
 - Hosting the Postgraduate Research & Practice Innovation Program of Jiangsu Province, the Fundamental Research Funds for the Central Universities: *Research on causal debiasing algorithm for recommender system based on graph learning*.
 - Hosting the Innovation Project of Guangxi Graduate Education: *Rumour detection based on knowledge graph and contrastive learning*.